-The August view is a wireless door that does not require any existing wiring to function.
-It has a 1440p lens that’s designed to minimize fisheye distortion with a night vision capability.
+The August view is a wireless door that requires no existing wiring to function.
+It has a 1440p lens that’s designed to minimise fisheye distortion with a night vision capability.

 August View design

 You also have the choice of eight different faceplates.
-They include four metal faceplates (satin nickel, oil-rubbed bronze, satin brass and midnight grey) as well as four coloured faceplates that include black, red, blue and white options.
+They include four metal faceplates (satin nickel, oil-rubbed bronze, satin brass and midnight grey) and four coloured faceplates that include black, red, blue and white options.
 These options will allow users to customise the style to match the home.

 August View features

 August has included a 1440p lens which they say will limit fisheye distortion when viewing along with an IR sensor for use at night.

 You can also talk to people via the August View, which means a user can see and speak to visitors as well as let them in, all from their phones.
 If you are using an August smart lock, you can also unlock via the app once you have confirmed who is at the door.

 August power the doorbell by a rechargeable battery, which the company say will last between three to six months on a charge.
 But, users will get many alerts before the battery dies.

 While the August View does not need wired power, the doorbell comes with a separate chime that requires a power source, but it can plug in via a power socket.